caelum/gnarus-exercise/README.md

 =========================

 ```
-gnarus_activity my_exercise
+gnarus activity my_exercise
 ```

-You will be prompted about adding <code>devise</code> into your application, then it is up to you accept or not (if you want to auth your exercises).
-The template will handle all configuration required for you.
+You will be prompted about adding <code>devise</code> into your application, then it is up to you accept it (if you want authentication in your exercises) or not.

 TODO